-- 2. Plot points K = (0, 0), L = (7, -1), M = (9, 3), P = (6, 7), Q = (10, 5), and R = (1, 2).
+- 1. Plot points K = (0, 0), L = (7, -1), M = (9, 3), P = (6, 7), Q = (10, 5), and R = (1, 2).
 Show that the triangles KLM and RPQ are congruent.
 Show also that neither triangle is a vector translation of the other.
-Describe how one triangle has been transformed into the other. - 3.
+Describe how one triangle has been transformed into the other. - 2.
 What is the slope of the line ax + by = c?
-Find an equation for the line through the origin that is perpendicular to the line ax + by = c. - 4.
+Find an equation for the line through the origin that is perpendicular to the line ax + by = c. - 3.
 Let A = (3, 2) and B = (7, -10).
 What is the displacement vector that moves point A onto point B?
-What vector moves B onto A? - 5.
+What vector moves B onto A? - 4.
 Realizing that one or two corresponding parts do not ensure congruent triangles the juniors conjecture that they must use three parts to create a new junior triangle.
 Create a table of the possibilities.
-Which do you think will work and why? - 6.
+Which do you think will work and why? - 5.
 (Continuation) Access the GeoGebra Book from your Moodle site called MAT202 Deerfield GeoGebra and go to Chapter 2 on Triangle Congruence.
 For each combination of three parts of a triangle answer the following questions: - a.
 Do you believe that this combination of three parts of a triangle is enough to create a unique triangle?
 If yes, why and if no, why not? - b.
-How does this GeoGebra applet help justify your conjecture? - 7.
+How does this GeoGebra applet help justify your conjecture? - 6.
 Let M = (a, b), N = (c, d), M' = (a + 2, b + 3), and N' = (c + 2, d + 3).
 Use the distance formula to show that segments MN and M'N' have the same length.
 Explain why this could be expected.
-(The points M and N could be anywhere so feel free to put them in the first quadrant). - 8.
+(The points M and N could be anywhere so feel free to put them in the first quadrant). - 7.
 Two of the sides of a right triangle have lengths $360\sqrt{2015}$ and $480\sqrt{2015}$.
-Find the possible lengths for the third side.

-1. If two figures are congruent, then their parts correspond.
+Find the possible lengths for the third side. - 8.
+If two figures are congruent, then their parts correspond.
 In other words, each part of one figure has been matched with a definite part of the other figure.
 Given congruent triangles KLM and RPQ, in the triangle RPQ, which angle corresponds to angle M?
 Which side corresponds to KL?
 In general, what can be said about corresponding parts of congruent figures?
-How might you confirm your hunch experimentally?

-3. The diagram at right shows the graph of 3x + 4y = 12.
+How might you confirm your hunch experimentally? - 9.
+A nice acronym to shorten the statement about corresponding parts of congruent triangles can be written as CPCTC.
+What do you think these letters represent? - 10.
+The diagram at right shows the graph of 3x + 4y = 12.
 The shaded figure is a square, three of whose vertices are on the coordinate axes.
 The fourth vertex is on the line.
-Find

-- (b) the length of a side of the square. - (c) Show that your point is equidistant from the coordinate axes.
+Find - (a) the x- and y-intercepts of the line; - (b) the length of a side of the square. - (c) Show that your point is equidistant from the coordinate axes.